TYPO3/tailor/README.md

 `TYPO3_EXCLUDE_FROM_PACKAGING`.
 This file must return an `array` with the keys `directories` and `files` on root level.

+The entries are plain directory and file names, matched case-insensitively - directories against the beginning of the path, files against the end of the filename.
+Nested directories can be written as they appear on disk (`Resources/Private/Build`); slashes escaped as `Resources\/Private\/Build` are still accepted and describe the very same directory.

 ## Overview of all available commands

 | Commands              | Arguments                         | Options                                                                                               | Description                                            |